 What you can do:

-• Tie lots of crackers together to make a huge garland and hang round a window so you and all passers by can enjoy the decoration, alternatively hang round a door or tie to bannisters.
+- Tie lots of crackers together to make a huge garland and hang around a window so you and all passers-by can enjoy the decoration.
+Alternatively, hang around a door or tie to bannisters.

 Keep it simple